Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

   ![AD](media/ard02.png)

 Secret Scanning scans your codebase and other resources to identify potential secrets that may have been inadvertently committed and provides alerts to mitigate the risk of exposure.
-Push protection also prevents any credentials from being leaked in the first place.
+Push protection also prevents credentials from being leaked in the first place.

 Once this is toggled on, it starts off a background scan of this repo and looks for exposed credentials.
-The scan doesn't just look at the tip of the main since attackers would look through all the branches and the entire commit history.
+The scan doesn't just look at the tip of the main, since attackers would look through all the branches and the entire commit history.

 ### Task 1: Viewing alerts of repository

-The Advance Security Alert hub is where all alerts are raised and where we gain insights, specifically under the category of Secrets.
+The Advanced Security Alert Hub is where all alerts are raised and where we gain insights, specifically under the category of Secrets.
 When a secret is found, you can click on it to access more information.
 The secret may be located in different places, including various commits.

 1. Go to the **Repos** tab and click on the **Advanced Security** menu item at the bottom.

    ![setup](media/lab1-image16.png)

-1. Click on **Secrets** to see a list of all the exposed Secrets alerts that have been found.
-This includes the Alert and Introduced date.
-Click on the Microsoft Azure Storage account access key identifiable... to see more details about the alert and what you can do to clean up the secret.
+1. Click on **Secrets** to see a list of all the exposed secret alerts that have been found.
+This includes the alert and introduced dates.
+Click on the **Microsoft Azure Storage account access key identifiable...** to see more details about the alert and what you can do to clean up the secret.

    ![Secrets page](media/advsecurity2.png)

-1. Notice this includes the Recommendation, Locations found, Remediation Steps, Severity, and the Date it was first introduced.
+1. Notice that this includes the Recommendation, Locations found, Remediation steps, Severity, and the Date it was first introduced.
 We can easily clean this up and dismiss the alert.

    ![Secret Details](media/advsc3.png)

 ### Task 2: Fixing secret scanning alerts

 Once a credential touches the repo, it's too late.
 Hackers might have already exploited it.
-The only way forward is to eliminate these leaks permanently and to find all the places they're being used in production.
+The only way forward is to permanently eliminate these leaks and find all the places they're being used in production.

- **Note:** Good news, GHAzDO focuses on preventing this in the first place.
-Bad news, these need to be manually fixed.
-There isn't an Easy Button.
+ **Note:** Good news!
+GHAzDO focuses on preventing this in the first place.
+Bad news!
+These need to be manually fixed.
+There isn't an easy button.

 #### Push Protection